enriqueloz88/Monekin/README.md

     ......
 ````

-If you are going to add or modify any files, please try to keep this pattern as much as possible (it does not matter how the images are named within the directories)
+If you are going to add or modify any files, please try to keep this pattern as much as possible (it does not matter how the images are named within the directories).
+You can also add your data exported from the application to the seeders folder, so that we can replicate how you have done the screenshots in a simple way

 <!-- CONTACT -->